 If your content violates our Community Guidelines, here’s how it affects your channel:

-We understand mistakes happen and people don’t mean to violate our policies — that’s why the first violation is only a warning.
-Note that you’ll be warned once.
-The next time your content is found to violate the Community Guidelines you will receive a strike.
+We understand mistakes happen and you don’t mean to violate our policies — that’s why the first violation is typically only a warning.
+You only get one warning, and this warning remains on your channel.
+The next time your content is found to violate the Community Guidelines, you'll get a strike.
+Sometimes a single case of severe abuse will result in channel termination without warning.
 If you think we made a mistake, you can appeal the warning.

-If you get a second strike within the same 90 day period as your first strike, you will not be able to post content for 2 weeks.
-If there are no further issues, full privileges will be restored automatically after the 2 week period, but each strike expires 90 days from the time it was issued.
+If you get a second strike within the same 90-day period as your first strike, you will not be allowed to post content for 2 weeks.
+If there are no further issues, after the 2-week period, we restore full privileges automatically.
+Each strike will not expire until 90 days from the time it was issued.

-Three strikes in the same 90 day period will result in your channel being permanently removed from YouTube.
-Also, note that each strike expires in 90 days from the time it is issued and that deleting the content will not remove your strike.
+3 strikes in the same 90-day period results in your channel being permanently removed from YouTube.
+Each strike will not expire until 90 days from the time it was issued.

-What to do if you get a strike
+What to do when you get a strike

-We want to help you stay on YouTube, so please:
+We want to help you stay on YouTube, so remember to do the following:

 - Learn about our Community Guidelines to make sure your content follows our policies.

-- If your channel received a strike, and you think we've made a mistake, let us know.
-You can appeal this decision here.
+- If your channel got a strike, and you think we've made a mistake, let us know.
+You can appeal the decision here.